Table of Contents

 An acid is defined as a compound that dissociates in water and gives away its hydrogen ions.
 Bases are compounds that can accept hydrogen ions or gives away hydroxide ions or other negatively charged ions.

 Bases are proton acceptors.
-This results in a relatively low pH compared to strong bases.
-Bases range from a pH of greater than 7 (7 is neutral, like pure water) to 14 (though some bases are greater than 14). pH has the formula:
+Accepting protons results in a relatively low pH compared to strong bases.
+Bases range from a pH of greater than 7 (7 is neutral, like pure water) to 14 (though some bases are greater than 14).
+The formula for pH is:

-Since bases are proton acceptors, the base receives a hydrogen ion from water, H2O, and the remaining H+ concentration in the solution determines pH.
-Weak bases will have a higher H+ concentration (meaning lower pH) because they are less completely protonated than stronger bases and, therefore, more hydrogen ions remain in the solution.
-However, the pH of bases is usually calculated using the OH− concentration to find the pOH first.
+Since bases are proton acceptors, the base receives a hydrogen ion from water (H2O).
+The remaining H+ concentration in the solution determines pH.
+Weak bases have a higher H+ concentration (lower pH) because they are less completely protonated than stronger bases.
+Therefore, more hydrogen ions remain in the solution.
+The pH of bases is usually calculated based on the OH− concentration to find the pOH first.
 This is done because the H+ concentration is not a part of the reaction, while the OH− concentration is.

 A− + H+ → HA

-The main role of buffers is to maintain constant pH.
-A buffer comprises of a weak acid and its conjugate base, or a weak base and its conjugate acid.
-Weak acids and bases that are 50 % dissociated (i.e. equally into HA and A−) are known to be the best buffers.
-The pH at which these compounds are 50 % dissociated is called pK, or ionization constant.
-The best buffers for the human body are those which have a pK close to 7.40; these include the physiological buffers of the human body.
-If pH <pk of a buffer, HA > A−and when pH >pk, A− is more than HA.
+The main role of buffers is to maintain a constant pH.
+A buffer is composed of a weak acid and its conjugate base, or a weak base and its conjugate acid.
+Weak acids and bases that are 50% dissociated (i.e., equally into HA and A−) are known to be the best buffers.
+The pH at which these compounds are 50% dissociated is called the pK, or ionization constant.
+The best buffers for the human body are those that have a pK close to 7.40; these include the physiological buffers of the human body.
+If pH < pK of a buffer then HA > A−and when pH > pK then A− is more than HA.

-These include bicarbonate and non-bicarbonate buffers which protects the body against abnormal changes in the pH of a fluid.
-In these buffers, pKs are near the normal blood pH.
+These include bicarbonate and non-bicarbonate buffers that protect the body against abnormal changes in the pH of a fluid.
+In these buffers, pK is near the normal blood pH.
 While managing patients, doctors routinely monitor the bicarbonate buffer system.

 In this system, bicarbonate picks up surplus H+ ions from the system, producing carbon dioxide (CO2) and water.

 Similarly, when H+ ion concentration decreases in the system, carbon dioxide combines with water to release hydrogen and bicarbonate ions.
 The pK of this reaction is 6.1.
-The Henderson-Hasselbalch equation expresses the relationship among pH, pk, and the concentrations of an acid and it’s conjugate base while acting as any buffer.
+The Henderson-Hasselbalch equation describes the relationship among pH, pK, and the acid and conjugate base concentration.
 The Henderson-Hasselbalch equation for bicarbonate and carbon dioxide is as follows:

 pH = 6.1 + log [HCO3−]/[CO2]

 The Henderson-Hasselbalch equation contains 3 variables; if any two of these are known, the third can be calculated.
-CO2 is measured clinically as mm Hg and multiplied by its solubility constant, 0.03 mmol/L/mm Hg.
+CO2 is measured clinically as mm Hg and multiplied by its solubility constant (0.03 mmol/L/mm Hg) to get the concentration.

 The non-bicarbonate buffers

 The non-bicarbonate buffers include proteins and phosphates.
-Protein buffers include the extracellular proteins (albumin) and intracellular proteins (hemoglobin).
-They act as a buffer in both plasma and cells, mainly an intracellular buffer.
+Protein buffers include extracellular proteins (albumin) and intracellular proteins (hemoglobin).
+These proteins act as a buffer in both plasma and cells.
 They interact exclusively with other buffer systems.
-Because of the amino acid histidine in the proteins, this can bind or release hydrogen ions.
-Proteins are very effective buffers.
-On the basis of its position in the protein molecule, its pK can vary; the average pK is about 6.5.
+The amino acid histidine can bind or release hydrogen ions.
+Due to this, proteins are very effective buffers.
+Based on the position of histidine in the protein molecule, its pK can vary.
+The average pK is about 6.5.

 Hemoglobin and albumin both have histidine 34 and 16, respectively.

-Phosphate buffers are intracellular buffers in the plasma less useful than protein buffers.
-They are buffers of intracellular fluid and urine.
-Phosphates can bind 3 H+.
+Phosphate buffers are intracellular buffers in the plasma that are less useful than protein buffers.
+They are found in intracellular fluid and urine.
+Phosphate can bind 3 H+ ions.
 They can exist as PO43−, HPO4 2−, H2PO4 1−, or H3PO4.
-Mostly they exist as HPO4 2− or H2PO4 1−.
+However, HPO4 2− and H2PO4 1− are the most common.

 H2PO4 1- → H+ + HPO42-

-As the pK of this reaction is 6.8, it is also a very good buffer.
-It is of lesser significance than albumin because the concentration of PO4 in the ECF is relatively low, but it is found in a higher concentration in the urine, where it is an important buffer.
+As the pK of this reaction is 6.8, it is also an excellent buffer.
+However, it is not as good as albumin because the concentration of PO4 in the extracellular fluid is relatively low.
+It is found at higher levels in the urine, where it is an important buffer.

 Extracellular pH and Intracellular pH

-It is actually the intracellular pH that affects the cell function.
+Intracellular pH affects cell function.
 Any change in the intracellular pH also changes the extracellular pH in one way or another.
-Although intracellular pH is more important, we only measure the extracellular pH clinically while managing patients.
-Still, the intracellular buffer system is more active and efficient in managing major pH changes.
+Although intracellular pH is more important, only extracellular pH is measured clinically while managing patients.
+Despite this, the intracellular buffer system is more active and efficient in managing major pH changes.

 Normal Acid-Base Balance